 - Analysis and research reports

-- Expected Waiting Times Overview
+- Expected Waiting Times for social housing

 - Fact Sheets

 - Data.NSW brings together a list of NSW Government datasets available in one searchable website.
 The NSW Government aims to make data more accessible to the public and to industry to stimulate innovative approaches to service delivery.
 DCJ publishes an array of information that can be accessed at Data.NSW.

 - DCJ statistics provides the most comprehensive collection of key data released to date in one convenient location.
 DCJ statistics helps us meet our commitment to transparency, accountability and open data sharing with our clients, partners, the media and the NSW public.

 - NSW Bureau of Crime Statistics and Research - Assists policy makers and administrators in the criminal justice system to develop and implement strategies which reduce crime, and provide a more efficient, effective and equitable justice system.

 The GIPA Act authorises the release of government information in response to an Informal Request for Information unless there is an overriding public interest against disclosure.